Moult/vtemplate-php/README.md

 # What is vtemplate?

-vtemplate is a boilerplate setup for starting new projects which combines the best of industry standards.
+vtemplate is a boilerplate setup for starting new projects which combines various industry standards.

 Frontend: